Skip to content

 Who issues generator permits in Palm Harbor?

-Palm Harbor is unincorporated — there’s no city hall and no city permit office.
-Every standby generator permit runs through Pinellas County Building & Development Review Services: an electrical permit for the transfer switch and panel work, plus a gas or mechanical permit for the fuel hookup.
-It catches out-of-town crews off guard, but a local installer files with the county as a matter of routine.
+Palm Harbor is unincorporated, so there is no city hall and no city permit office.
+Every standby generator permit runs through Pinellas County Building and Development Review Services (BDRS) at 440 Court Street in Clearwater, filed online through the county Accela portal.
+Expect an electrical permit for the transfer switch and panel work, plus a gas or mechanical permit for the fuel hookup, with county plan review typically running about 10 to 30 business days.
+The county process catches out-of-town crews off guard; a north-Pinellas installer files it as routine.

 Can I run a Palm Harbor standby generator on natural gas?